dekoza/mtgpl/AFR.rst

    When Portable Hole enters the battlefield, exile target nonland permanent an opponent controls with mana value 2 or less until Portable Hole leaves the battlefield.

+:mtgtip:`Lolth, Spider Queen<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/2/420a5689-d73e-4dda-82fd-8b8897ff5b55.jpg?1621543504|https://scryfall.com/card/afr/112/lolth-spider-queen?utm_source=api>`
+   Whenever a creature you control dies, put a loyalty counter on Lolth, Spider Queen.

+   0: You draw a card and you lose 1 life.

+   −3: Create two 2/1 black Spider creature tokens with menace and reach.

+   −8: You get an emblem with "Whenever an opponent is dealt combat damage by one or more creatures you control, if that player lost less than 8 life this turn, they lose life equal to the difference."

 :mtgtip:`Power Word Kill<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/9/395b6ce4-143f-4eed-b565-98aa3d6208ef.jpg?1620344800|https://scryfall.com/card/afr/114/power-word-kill?utm_source=api>`
    Destroy target non-Angel, non-Demon, non-Devil, non-Dragon creature.